 Transfer Hotel / Airport

-The transfer from the hotel to the airport at the end of the expedition, is not included.
-Taxis can be taken (for a few dollars only).
+The transfer from the hotel to the airport at the end of the expedition is not included.

 Problems with your luggage (Loss or delay during the flight)